 Employers do have the right to tell employees and workers when to take holiday if they need to, for example if the workplaces needs to close for a week.
 The employer is required to give staff twice as much notice before the amount of days people need to take, for example if the office closed for a week and staff had to use 5 holiday days, the employer must notify staff at least 10 days before.

-The government have announced on 26 March the Coronavirus Self-employment Income Support Scheme to provide a one-off grant for self-employed individuals, either in a partnership or as a sole trader.
-This is not available in respect of income arising in on income taken from your own limited company (where the job retention scheme applies).
+The government announced on 26 March the Coronavirus Self-employment Income Support Scheme (SEISS) to provide a one-off grant for self-employed individuals, either in a partnership or as a sole trader.
+This is not available in respect of income arising on income taken from your own limited company (where the job retention scheme applies).

-Individuals qualifying will need to have submitted their 2018/19 Self-Assessment tax return (with an extension to 23 April being granted if not yet being filed), have been trading during 2019/20 and intend to continue trading in 2020/21.
+The criteria for claiming the second grant are the same as for the first; individuals qualifying will need to have submitted their 2018/19 Self-Assessment tax return (with an extension to 23 April being granted if not yet being filed), have been trading during 2019/20 and intend to continue trading in 2020/21.

 In addition, the self-employment trading profits need to be less than £50,000 and account for more than 50% of the total taxable income for the same period (so other income such as salaries, rental income & pensions need to be considered).
 This test needs to be met either in 2018/19 or across the average of the 3 years.

-In the meantime, if you are self-employed, you can apply for Universal Credit or contributory Employment and Support Allowance (as you would not be eligible for SSP).
+If you are self-employed, you can apply for Universal Credit or contributory Employment and Support Allowance (as you would not be eligible for SSP).
 You can look to make a claim for these if you are self-isolating or being prevented from working due to a risk to public health, as well as being ill.

 Further details of these benefits and links to the relevant applications can be found at the following link https://www.understandinguniversalcredit.gov.uk/coronavirus/ or by calling the Universal Benefits helpline on 0800 328 5644 (Monday to Friday 8am to 6pm)